AgenttiX/agenttix.github.io/it/purchasing.md

 ## How to find good deals
+- [Ebay](https://www.ebay.com/) is a good source for used enterprise networking hardware
+- [FibreStore](https://www.fs.com/de-en) is a good source for new enterprise networking hardware
 - [Geizhals](https://geizhals.eu/) is a good comparison site for Central Europe.
   It has extensive filtering tools and is therefore good for finding models with the features you want.
 - [Hinta.fi](https://hinta.fi/) and [Hintaseuranta.fi](https://hintaseuranta.fi/) are good price comparison sites for Finland.